oskariorg/oskari-documentation/2 Application environment/00020-Frontend.md

 * geostats.js
 * D3.js

-You can get a list of all the libraries with npm with for example by running: npx license-checker.
-Just to get summary of licenses you can add --summary after the command.
+You can get a list of all the libraries with npm, for example by running:

+    npx license-checker

+Just to get summary of licenses you can add --summary after the command:

+    npx license-checker --summary

 ### Source code and folder structure

-You can find Oskari frontend source code in [here](https://github.com/oskariorg/oskari-frontend).
+You can find Oskari frontend source code [here](https://github.com/oskariorg/oskari-frontend).

 Oskari frontend source code has the following folder structure:
 /applications - Definitions for application setups combining bundles into a specific application